Tips and tricks for formatting in reports

 Use diverging color scales

 Sometimes your data may have a naturally diverging scale.
 For example, a temperate range has a natural center at freezing point, and a profitability score has a natural mid-point (zero).

-To use diverging color scales, slide the Diverging slider to On.
-When Diverging is turned on, an additional color selector and value box, both called Center, appear, as shown in the following image.
+To use diverging color scales, select the option for Diverging.
+When Diverging is turned on, an additional color selector, called Center, appears, as shown in the following image.

 When the Diverging slider is on, you can set the colors for Minimum, Maximum and Center separately.
-In the following image, Center is set to .2 for % Market Share SPLY YTD, so bars with values above one are a gradient shade of green, and bars below one are shades of red.
+In the following image, Center is set to .2 for % Market Share SPLY YTD, so bars with values above .2 are a gradient shade of green, and bars below one are shades of red.

 Like many other Microsoft services and software, Power BI provides an easy way to undo your last command.
 For example, let’s say you change the color of a data point, or a series of data points, and you don’t like the color when it appears in the visualization.
 You don’t recall exactly which color it was before, but you know you want that color back!

 To undo your last action, or the last few actions, all you have to do is type CTRL+Z.